January 25, 2022

 Different studies point towards various causes, but they share a common theme: worker dissatisfaction.

-Many workers were dissatisfied with how their employers handled the pandemic, with some of them being forced to report for work on-site despite the health hazards.
+Many workers were dissatisfied with how their employers handled the pandemic, with some forced to report for work on-site despite the health hazards.
 There was also dissatisfaction with the heavier workload under the new remote arrangements.
-Dissatisfaction with the loss of work-life balance or with the erasure of boundaries between home and the office was likewise common.
-Others were dissatisfied with how their life in general, was headed.
+Dissatisfaction with the loss of work-life balance or the erasure of boundaries between home and the office was likewise common.
+Others were dissatisfied with how their life, in general, was headed.

 The pandemic-related movement restrictions meant that people had more time to stay at home and think about their present condition and the future they want for themselves, especially in terms of their employment and career path.
 Parents with children also had to adjust to their children’s online learning programs with no childcare options while learning how to adjust to the new pandemic lifestyle.

-A high turnover rate means that the workers and employers are out of alignment and no longer moving towards similar goals and outcomes.
+A high turnover rate means the workers and employers are out of alignment and no longer moving towards similar goals and outcomes.
 With no shared goal or mission between workers and their companies, there is no meaningful opportunity for empathy and collaboration.
-What is needed, therefore, is a realignment so that everyone will be on the same page.
+Therefore, a realignment is needed so that everyone will be on the same page.

 We believe that realignment leads to higher worker retention.
-Once a company or organization is aligned, the direction becomes clearer and the movement towards common goals and objectives is much smoother.
-An employee who is aligned believes in the company’s mission and vision and wants to help achieve it and make it a reality.
+Once a company or organization is aligned, the direction becomes clearer, and the movement toward common goals and objectives is much smoother.
+An aligned employee believes in the company’s mission and vision and wants to help achieve it and make it a reality.
 Thus, they are less likely to abandon it.

 In the constant struggle for employee retention, you will need a reliable weapon to fight the looming specter of resignation.
 To achieve the goal of retaining and aligning workers and employees, you will have to address the main causes of dissatisfaction among them.

-There are, of course, a number of different reasons which may require more precise solutions.
+There are, of course, many different reasons which may require more precise solutions.
 But we also have a simple suggestion—offer your workers and employees a future stake in the company so that they will think and act like founders or owners.

-Equity compensation facilitates worker-company alignment and rallies both employees and employers alike towards the achievement of shared success.
-How and when you offer equity must be done carefully as bad equity plans may demotivate workers and may create even more dissatisfaction.
+Equity compensation facilitates worker-company alignment and rallies both employees and employers alike toward the achievement of shared success.
+How and when you offer equity must be done carefully, as bad equity plans may demotivate workers and may create even more dissatisfaction.

 Upstock allows you to avoid these pitfalls and helps you address the underlying factors of worker dissatisfaction through the following defining features:

 Worker retention is indeed a nuanced subject that requires a multi-pronged approach for it to be effectively addressed.
-A lot of options are available but we believe that having a good equity plan is one of the better ones as it facilitates genuine alignment between workers and the company.
-Indeed, developing and nurturing alignment is something that can comfortably fit within any strategy designed to combat high resignation and low turnover rates.
+Numerous options are available, but we believe that having a good equity plan is one of the better as it facilitates genuine alignment between workers and the company.
+Indeed, developing and nurturing alignment can comfortably fit within any strategy designed to combat high resignation and low turnover rates.

 We are using cookies to give you the best experience on our website and to gather analytics and other information about our website users.
 To learn more about on how we use cookies view our Privacy Policy.